Skip to contents

 values

 Logical.
 If FALSE (the default), displays a compact summary of the variable's values.
-For numeric, character, date/time, labelled, and factor variables, up to four unique non-missing values are shown: the first three values, followed by an ellipsis (...), and the last value.
-Values are sorted when appropriate (e.g., numeric, character, date) For factors, the levels are used directly and are not sorted.
+For numeric, character, date/time, labelled, and factor variables, all unique non-missing values are shown when there are at most four; otherwise the first three values, an ellipsis (...), and the last value are shown.
+Values are sorted when appropriate (e.g., numeric, character, date).
+For factors, factor_levels controls whether observed or all declared levels are shown; level order is preserved.
 For labelled variables, prefixed labels are displayed via labelled::to_factor(levels = "prefixed").
 If TRUE, all unique non-missing values are displayed.

 include_na

 Logical.
-If TRUE, unique missing values (NA, NaN) are explicitly appended at the end of the Values summary when present in the variable.
+If TRUE, unique missing value markers (<NA>, <NaN>) are appended at the end of the Values summary when present in the variable.
 This applies to all variable types.
+Literal strings "NA", "NaN", and "" are quoted to distinguish them from missing markers.
 If FALSE (the default), missing values are omitted from Values but still counted in the NAs column.

 title

-Optional character string displayed as the table title in the Viewer.
+Optional character string displayed as the table caption.
 Defaults to "Codebook".
 Set to NULL to remove the title completely.
+When filename = NULL, the title is also used as the base for export filenames after conversion to a portable ASCII name.

 Value